Watch this page for updates on the symposium.

 With its 16th Global Health Symposium, the University of Wisconsin-Madison Global Health Institute invites Indigenous scholars and community members to share the many ways to advance health across the world.
 They will join faculty, staff, clinicians and students from the UW-Madison community who will present their global research, education and outreach projects.
 The symposium will be a day-long virtual event on April 14, 2021.

-UW-Madison faculty, staff, clinicians and students are invited to submit abstracts for virtual poster presentations by February 15.
+UW-Madison faculty, staff, clinicians, students and community colleagues are invited to submit abstracts for virtual poster presentations by February 15.
 Submissions are welcome for projects from across campus, from veterinary medicine to education, human health to environmental studies, and more.
+Local and international global health projects are welcome.

 New this year: Best Student Virtual Poster Competition